EncryptDB-Research/cryptdb-attacks/README.md

 ## TODOS:

 1. Create an annotation for the user to specify which columns should be auto adjusted.
+2. Implement Remove and Update queries to not affect the histogram.
-2. Look into random insertion instead of keeping the histogram flat, this will create a randomized histogram
+3. Look into random insertion instead of keeping the histogram flat, this will create a randomized histogram
-3. Implement Remove and Update queries as well to not mess up the histogram.
 4. Store frequencies in the database trough cryptdb with RND layer for maximun security
+5. Look into deleting fake data without compromising security
+6. Make the query parser more robust